Comparing Type Checkers

 • Requires Node.js to run — adds a dependency to Python-only CI environments

-• Pylance (the VS Code extension) is proprietary — not all features are available outside VS Code
+• Pylance (the VS Code extension) is proprietary — its richest features don't leave VS Code

 • No plugins — no way to add framework-specific type intelligence